Lasting Legacy of Walt Disney: A Look at the Influence on History

 A closer look at the lasting mark left by Walt Disney—a timeline of influence.

-1938: Reference in 'The Holy Terror'
+1938: Donald Duck Reference in The Holy Terror

-In 1938, H. G. Wells referenced Walt Disney in his novel 'The Holy Terror', where the World Dictator Rud fears that Donald Duck is meant to lampoon him.
+In 1938, H. G. Wells references Disney in his novel The Holy Terror, in which World Dictator Rud fears that Donald Duck is meant to lampoon the dictator.

-February 1960: Hollywood Walk of Fame Induction
+February 1960: Induction into the Hollywood Walk of Fame

-In February 1960, Walt Disney was inducted into the Hollywood Walk of Fame with two stars, one for motion pictures and the other for television work.
+In February 1960, Walt Disney was inducted into the Hollywood Walk of Fame with two stars, one for motion pictures and the other for his television work.

-December 15, 1966: Walt Disney's Death
+December 15, 1966: Death of Walt Disney

 On December 15, 1966, Walt Disney passed away.
-He left behind a significant legacy in the American animation industry and film production.
+He left behind a significant legacy as an animator, film producer, and entrepreneur.

-May 24, 1968: Congressional Gold Medal
+May 24, 1968: Posthumous Congressional Gold Medal

 On May 24, 1968, Walt Disney was posthumously awarded the Congressional Gold Medal.